-Most people get their news online now, but newspaper is still good for something.
+You may be like many people and get your news online now, but newspapers are still good for something.
 You can use newsprint as another cheap, biodegradable weed barrier for your garden.

-Installing newspaper in your garden as a landscape alternative is similar to placing cardboard on the surface of your garden area.
-The only difference: Since newsprint is so thin, you will need 4-8 layers of newspaper to effectively smother weeds.
+Installing newspaper in your garden as a landscape alternative is similar to placing cardboard in your garden area.
+The difference:

-You also can use shredded newspaper, which will let more moisture and sunlight reach your plant’s roots.
-Even under mulch, though, shredded newspaper tends to get loose and blow away.
+- Shredded newspaper will let more moisture and sunlight reach your plant’s roots.
+Even under a layer of mulch, shredded newspaper tends to get loose and blow away.

-Note: Make sure you don’t use glossy, colored newspaper (think magazines) in your landscape, since this type of paper won’t break down.
+Make sure you don’t use glossy, colored newspapers, like magazines, in your landscape.
+This type of paper won’t break down.